 They are a fairly new for housing dairy cattle and require the bedding to be tilled at least twice daily to incorporate air into it and to allow it to dry.
 By using this method, the cow effluent deposited onto it can be stored within in for months on end and are typically emptied only once per year.

 Our first visit was to Tony, Fran and Lucas Allcock’s dairy farm who have a compost barn which is in its fourth season of use.
 It houses their 270 cows and is split in two by a centre feed lane.
 Cows in each half have two feed faces with feed troughs down the outside of the barn as well as through the centre.
 Water troughs are located outside the barn so that no spills or leaks interfere with the composting process.

-Figure 1: The troughs outside the Allcock's compost barn
+Figure 1: Allcock's walking towards compost barn.

 Allcock’s feed all their supplements in the shed with nothing fed out in the paddocks.
 They have found that, during the heat of the summer, their cows enjoy grazing in the paddocks at night and being in the barn during the day.
 The cows are feed approximately 10 kgs of supplements per cow per day and this ration includes 7 kgs of home grown maize silage.

 When all the barn’s composted bedding is removed it is stored on an old concrete silage bunker until it is spread onto the maize crop paddocks as fertiliser and is the only fertiliser application that those paddocks receive.

 Since having their compost barn the Allcock’s per cow production has increased from 380 to 550 kgs ms per cow, a staggering 44% increase.

 The second farm on our tour was that owned by Paul and Christine Frecklington at Tangimoana in the Manawatu, 13 kms south of Bulls.
 They took over the farm from Paul’s parents in 1967, continuing a legacy of Frecklington family ownership which started in 1904.